 The low-cost provider plans to create prices that are so low that competitors can not fulfill or exceed customer savings for the same quality products or services.

 At low cost, suppliers can sometimes get a share of lions from the market, thereby making a lot of profit from trusted consumers who come back to shopping again.
-Walmart loves to offer products and products of different types, with whom no one else can compete.
+Walmart loves to offer products and products of different types, with which no one else can compete.

 Amazon takes the same place in the online market.
-On the other hand, a price war with competitors can be cut in the bottom line and create profitable margins that are not sustainable or reddish in your business instead of green color.
+On the other hand, a price war with competitors can cut the bottom line and create profitable margins that are not sustainable or reddish in your business instead of green color.

 2. BROAD Discrimination Strategies

 Summoning a Comprehensive Discrimination Strategy To fully understand the public psychology, requirements, and emotions so that the products can be made, they fully meet the requirements that no one else fulfills.

 With a broad discrimination approach, businesses can charge higher prices for their products, which are sometimes a high-profit margin, and trusted customers who can not meet their needs in a similar way to any other business.
 For example, Nordstrom is known for customer service and its incredible shoe division.